UMMS-Biocore/biocore-base/docs/source/git.rst

 `hub <https://hub.github.com/>_` is a tool from github which simplifies many of these commands, and is highly recommended when working with github.

+`Github for Mac <https://mac.github.com/>`_ is an excellent GUI which allows you to complete most operations without using the command line.

 Branching
 =========